Federal Air Marshal Service: Rigoberto Alpizar incident

 On December 7, 2005, two federal air marshals shot and killed 44-year-old U.S. citizen Rigoberto Alpizar, a passenger of American Airlines Flight 924, on a boarding bridge at Miami International Airport.

 According to initial media reports of the incident, a fight broke out between Alpizar and his wife, after which Alpizar suddenly ran up the aisle from the back of the plane.
-Lonny Glover, national safety coordinator for the Association of Professional Flight Attendants, said, "As the man came forward it was obvious that he was upset ...
+Lonny Glover, national safety coordinator for the Association of Professional Flight Attendants, said, "As the man came forward it was obvious that he was upset....
 That's when one of our attendants at the front of plane told him, 'Sir, you can't leave the plane.'
 His response, she said, was implying that he had a bomb in his backpack.
 It was at that point that the air marshals gave up their cover and pursued him out the door and up the jet bridge."

 On December 8, 2005, White House press secretary Scott McClellan said that President George W. Bush was satisfied that air marshals acted appropriately in the Alpizar shooting.

 Termination of Robert MacLean

 On July 29, 2003, the FAMS Agency executive vice president for the Federal Law Enforcement Officers Association (FLEOA), FAM Robert MacLean, disclosed that the FAMS planned to remove air marshals from long haul flights in order to avoid the cost of an overnight hotel stay.
-The plan was ordered when TSA was faced with a budget shortfall and right after DHS issued a July 26, 2003 warning that terrorists were planning to smuggle weapons onboard aircraft leaving the U.S. East Coast, United Kingdom, Italy, and Australia with the intention of hijacking them.
+The plan was ordered when TSA was faced with a budget shortfall and right after DHS issued a July 26, 2003, warning that terrorists were planning to smuggle weapons onboard aircraft leaving the U.S. East Coast, United Kingdom, Italy, and Australia with the intention of hijacking them.
 After congressional outrage, this plan was cancelled before going into effect.
 This plan was also at odds with the Aviation and Transportation Security Act (ATSA), whose Section 105 states that "Deployment of Federal Air Marshals... [on] nonstop, long distance flights, such as those targeted on September 11, 2001, should be a priority."

 MacLean was fired for "Unauthorized Disclosure of Sensitive Security Information" as a result of his whistleblower disclosure.
 Sensitive Security Information (SSI) is a label used for unclassified information that could compromise aviation safety.
 After challenging this charge in the U.S. Circuit Court of Appeals, which found that Maclean was protected under the Whistleblower Protection Act, he was unconditionally reinstated as air marshal.

 Alcoholism

-The New York Times quotes: "Several air marshals said they took medication or drank alcohol to stay awake — despite a policy prohibiting alcohol consumption within 10 hours before work."
+The New York Times reported in 2018, "Several air marshals said they took medication or drank alcohol to stay awake—despite a policy prohibiting alcohol consumption within 10 hours before work."
 Thirteen marshals received DUIs between 2016 and 2018.
 One marshal who was a recovering alcoholic, saw himself featured in a TSA alcohol awareness promo video and subsequently died by suicide.
-TSA opted to monitor whether employees were sober before boarding flights.
+TSA opted to monitor whether employees were sober before boarding flights."